dzhang314/MultiFloats.jl/README.md

 **MultiFloats.jl** provides the types `Float64x2`, `Float64x3`, and, `Float64x4`, which represent extended-precision numbers with 2×, 3×, or, 4× the precision of `Float64`.
 These are all instances of the parametric type `MultiFloat{T,N}` where `T = Float64` and <code>N&nbsp;=&nbsp;2,&nbsp;3,&nbsp;4</code>.

-`MultiFloat`s are convertible to and from `Float64` and `BigFloat`, as shown in the following example.
+`MultiFloat` values are convertible to and from `Float64` and `BigFloat`, as shown in the following example.

 ```julia
 julia> using MultiFloats